 Cons

-• Different flagstones varieties require different maintenance
+• Different flagstone varieties require different maintenance

 • Challenging to work with